 Curcuma 'Indian Surprise' is a spectacular flowering ginger with lush, banana like foliage and pink, white and yellow flowers.

 Curcuma aeruginosa 'Indian Surprise' is a spectacular flowering ginger with large, long-lasting, cone-like inflorescences of white and pink bracts from which emerge tubular yellow flowers.
 The tropical foliage resembles banana leaves.
-They emerge in mid-June in our temperate climate and bloom in late summer and fall.
-Treat them to warm, well watered, well-fed soils while in growth.
-In their native climate Curcuma go dormant in dry conditions and begin to grow in response to the arrival of monsoon season.
-They are part of the family that includes the spice turmeric, Curcuma longa.
+They emerge with summer heat in our temperate climate and bloom in late summer and fall.
+Treat them to warm, well watered, rich soils while in growth.
+In their native climate, Curcuma go dormant in dry conditions and begin to grow in response to the arrival of monsoon season.
+But they can be kept in growth as a houseplant.
+They are part of the genus that includes the spice turmeric, Curcuma longa.

 Family: Zingiberaceae (The Ginger Family)

 Light: Part Sun, Part Shade

 Soil Moisture: Average, Moist

 Deer Resistant: Unknown

 Native Habitat: Native range includes Southeast Asia, Southern China, India, New Guinea and and Northern Australia.
 A monsoon season tropical.